English

 English 11

-The English 11 curriculum offers several different approaches (described below) to exploring the development of the American literary tradition from Americaâs colonial period into the modern era.
-Each version of the course introduces students to some of the key foundations of the United Statesâ literary tradition.
-All students will study F. Scott Fitzgeraldâs The Great Gatsby and Zora Neale Hurstonâs Their Eyes Were Watching God as two very different pursuits of dreams and the way they shape the self.
+The English 11 curriculum offers several different approaches (described below) to exploring the development of the American literary tradition from America’s colonial period into the modern era.
+All students study F. Scott Fitzgerald’s The Great Gatsby and Zora Neale Hurston’s Their Eyes Were Watching God as two very different pursuits of dreams and the way they shape the self.

 English 11 Seminars

-Through short stories, novels, poetry, and dramas, students will examine the historical, philosophical, and stylistic influences of writers.
-In addition to honing their critical thinking skills through class discussions and written essays, students will also increase their vocabulary through both their readings and Membean.
+Through short stories, novels, poetry, and dramas, students examine the historical, philosophical, and stylistic influences of writers.
+In addition to honing their critical thinking skills through class discussions and written essays, students also increase their vocabulary through both their readings and Membean.

 Description: While we often think of movement for social change as a modern phenomenon that began with the Civil Rights Movement and the youth countercultures of the 1960s, change and social protest are deeply ingrained in the American literary tradition.
-In this course, students explore significant social movements in American history -- including Abolitionism, Womenâs Suffrage, Civil Rights, and Environmentalism -- and the literature that inspired and responded to them.
+In this course, students explore the literature that inspired and responded to significant social movements in American history, such as Abolitionism, Women’s Suffrage, Civil Rights, and Environmentalism.

-Description: American Gothic literature provides a glimpse into those familiar images that haunt us allâthe haunted house, the living dead, the monster that lives inside of us.
+Description: American Gothic literature provides a glimpse into those familiar images that haunt us all—the haunted house, the living dead, the monster that lives inside of us.
 In this course, students explore the distinctly American flavor of these tensions, which often stems from a fear of the unknown or a deeply unsettling relationship with our own past.
 In addition to examining traditional Gothic works from writers like Nathaniel Hawthorne and Edgar Allan Poe, this course explores the genre's roots and its evolution into contemporary works.

 Level: 11th grade